 - Black Lives Matter music video from the EverHopefuls

-- Sacred Conversations on Race & Action Facilitators Guide - Developed by Metropolitan Congregations United in St. Louis Missouri with the Gamaliel Network.
+- Sacred Conversations on Race & Action Facilitators Guide (PDF) - Developed by Metropolitan Congregations United in St. Louis Missouri with the Gamaliel Network.

 - Just Mercy: A Story of Justice and Redemption by Bryan Stevenson, the 2015-2016 UUA Common Read, accompanying discussion guide (PDF, 20 pages) with plans for one or three sessions, and optional accompanying slides